Our aim is to help you build a happy and healthy relationship with your Cockapoo built on love and trust.

 If you have decided that you would like to purchase your family pet from a Cockapoo breeder, you will need to make sure that they are a reputable breeder that uses effective and safe breeding practices.

 A reputable breeder with an excellent reputation to uphold should be more than happy to welcome you into their home or kennel area and allow you to check out the surroundings that their puppies are raised in so you can see for yourself that they have been looked after and loved in those critical first few weeks of their life.

-This is also the time when they should advise you of the generic cross, for example, if you are looking for a first cross (F1) Cockapoo they should be able to show you the appropriate paperwork for your new puppy and the parents.
+This is also the time when they should advise you of the generic cross of the cockapoo puppies, for example, if you are looking for a first cross (F1) Cockapoo they should be able to show you the appropriate paperwork for your new puppy and the parents.
 Here you can find out more for buying a Cockapoo puppy through a breeder along with some recommended breeders that are registered with the Cockapoo Club of Great Britain (CCGB).

 Do your research; you could take a look at their social media profiles and whether there are testimonials relevant to this breed; maybe ask your local vet if they know of a breeder in your area, talk to other cockapoo owners, etc; this will all make it quite a bit easier to find a breeder you can trust.
 Breeders should be the people that love their cockapoos the most and want to share their love of the breed with everyone, so if you feel they are hiding something, then they probably are, as remember there are unscrupulous money-grabbing people out there, so always be aware.